mohit-s96/fs-utils/README.md

-- [x] prints out the files, directories of the current (or any) directory. defaults to list view. has human readable sizes and permissions and date modified. default sorted by date modified. has the actual directory size instead of the block size. shows hidden files by default
+- [x] prints out the files, directories of the current (or any) directory. defaults to list view. has human readable sizes and permissions and date modified. default sorted by date modified. has the actual directory size instead of the block size. shows hidden files by default.
 ```sh
 fsc . -s -a
 ```